 There are two types of color darkroom enlarging paper: color negative paper and color reversal paper.
 Color negative paper is used for making prints from color negatives to make positive prints while color reversal paper or film is used for making positive prints from slides.
 I recommend letting labs handle making prints from slides since the chemicals can be very toxic.
 Because of this and because of the rise of digital cameras, there are very few places online that will develop slides (called the E-4 process).
-I have used and recommend TheDarkroom.com for all of my film developing and digital scanning.
+I recommend TheDarkroom.com or DwaynesPhoto (faster and cheaper) and used both for film developing and digital scanning.

 Color darkroom RC paper is similar to black and white RC paper in that it has a paper base sandwiched between to layers of plastic lamination with layers of light sensitive emulsions.
 In addition to the light sensitive silver halide crystals (light black and white paper), color paper also has layers of emulsions are sensitive to different wavelengths of light that make of 1/3 of the spectrum.
 Color film has a orange mask so when the negative image is project by light from the enlarger only the blue light makes it through.
 This blue light hits a layer of yellow dye embedded in the paper and the original colors are created.
 When the paper is being developed, the developer chemical is combined with the silver crystals and colors on the paper in the spots where the light hits the paper.
 The development is stopped by the stop bath stage.
 During the next stage, a solution of bleach and fixer (blix) removes the silver image and any other unexposed silver halide crystals that were hit by light while making the resulting image unaffected by light.
 In the final washing step, all the remaining chemicals are washed away.